mfaani/mfaani/content/posts/interviewing/how-to-think-recursively.md

 ## Foundational steps
 - Know what it means to travel in a DFS vs BFS.
 Draw diagrams for yourself.
 If you haven't mastered this, then it may be best to not dive deeper yet.
     - Try what you've learned with the most simplest examples.
 Like the staircase example we're using in this post.
     - Understand the term **branching factor**.
-That means for each node, how many different ways you can traverse to new nodes.
+That means from each node, how many new nodes will become reachable.
         - If all you can do is jump one or jump three, then your branching factor is `2`.
         - If you were able to only jump six, then your branching factor is just `1`.